BILLYWALKER29/BILLYWALKER29/README.md

 Junior Dev , Leaning in RSU
 ---------------------------

-* 🌍  I'm based in Thailand, reungsit
+* 🌍  I'm based in Thailand, rungsit
 * ✉️  You can contact me at [walkerbilly2546@gmail.com](mailto:walkerbilly2546@gmail.com)
 * 🧠  I'm learning everythings important
 * ⚡  Can Callme Billy